Salinian Block: Geology

 During the past 30 million years the North American Plate has been overriding the East Pacific Rise and transform faulting along the developing San Andreas fault zone.
-Successive "stretched out" slivers of the Sierra Nevada - the Peninsular Batholith - have been and currently still are moving to the northwest to their current location.
+Successive "stretched out" slivers of the Sierra Nevada - the Peninsular Batholith - have been moving to the northwest to their current location, which movement continues.
 The granitic plutons of the Salinas block stretch from Bodega Head (38°18′39.6″N 123°03′57.6″W) in the north to Mount Pinos (34°48′46.1″N 119°08′43.4″W) at the southern end of the block.

 In the years since the 1974 study by Johnson and Normark the connection with the southern Sierra Nevada has been questioned, stating that "it more nearly resembles granite in the Mojave Desert".

 Notable Features

 Some of the more notable portions of the block are visible as:

 Much of the mountainous terrain along the Salinian Block is protected under the US Forest Service and U.S. Fish and Wildlife Service, most notably within Los Padres National Forest, Julia Pfeiffer Burns State Park, and Point Reyes National Seashore.